centre-for-humanities-computing/danish-foundation-models/docs/datasheets/danews.md

 **Is there anything about the composition of the dataset or the way it was collected and preprocessed/cleaned/labeled that might impact future uses?**

-This dataset is static and thus does not evolve over time with the language, thus will become increasingly outdated over time.
+This dataset is static and thus does not evolve over time with the language.
+A consequence of this is that it will become increasingly outdated over time.

 **Are there tasks for which the dataset should not be used?**

 This dataset contains Danish articles and thus should not be used for non-Danish language task.

-As the writers of the content are predominantly journalists, it reflects a certain social demographic unlikely to reflect the Danish language as a whole.
+As the writers of the content are predominantly journalists, it reflects a certain writing style which is unlikely to reflect the Danish language as a whole.

 ## Distribution